vmalyi/adb_android/README.md

 ### How to contribute?

-* To implement adb commands which are currently not supported by the module (see above)
+* Implement adb commands which are currently not supported by the module (see above)
-* To increase unit test coverage for already supported commands
+* Increase unit test coverage for already supported commands
-* To bring your ideas!
+* Bring your own ideas!